rng-guy/NFSMWBartender/README.txt

 ── ■ 3.1 - WHAT SHOULD I KNOW ABOUT THE FILE PARSING? ■ - - - - - - - - - - - - - - - - - - - - - -

-Some PARAMETER GROUPS (indicated by "[...]") in Bartender's configuration files allow you to provide a "default" value.
+Some PARAMETER GROUPS (indicated by "[GroupName]") in Bartender's configuration files allow you to provide a "default" value.
 For each parameter group, a comment in the relevant file states whether the group allows this.
 Bartender parses groups that allow "default" values in three steps:
  1) • If you omitted it, the "default" value is set to the game's vanilla (i.e. unmodded) value.